 Q2: What other documentation is necessary?

-c) confirmation that a person has not shown any symptoms related to COVID-19 in the 72 hours prior to travel d) confirmation that a person has not knowingly been in touch with COVID-19 patients in the 14 days prior to travel e) disclaimer that travel is taking place at a person’s own responsibility, and that the Republic of Cyprus or businesses operating within it, cannot be held liable for infection at any point during the travel process f) disclaimer that upon return to their country of origin, a person will notify the Health Authorities of Cyprus, should they display COVID-19 symptoms in the 14 days after leaving the
+c) confirmation that a person has not shown any symptoms related to COVID-19 in the 72 hours prior to travel d) confirmation that a person has not knowingly been in touch with COVID-19 patients in the 14 days prior to travel e) disclaimer that travel is taking place at a person’s own responsibility, and that the Republic of Cyprus or businesses operating within it, cannot be held liable for infection at any point during the travel process f) disclaimer that upon return to their country of origin, a person will notify the Health Authorities of Cyprus, should they display COVID-19 symptoms in the 14 days after leaving the island.

 Q3: What criteria is taken into consideration before categorizing countries?

-- Travelers’ temperature may possibly be taken prior to boarding
+b.
+Travelers’ temperature may possibly be taken prior to boarding

-- Entrance or passage will only be allowed to travelers and staff
+a.
+Entrance or passage will only be allowed to travelers and staff

-- A physical ‘COVID-19 Information Desk’ will be made available for travelers requesting information upon arrival
+c.
+A physical ‘COVID-19 Information Desk’ will be made available for travelers

 Q6: Are there any general protocols that will apply to the whole destination?

-- Physical distancing measures will be followed in all parts of the destination, so that people who do not belong to the same travel group maintain a reasonable distance from each other (2 sq. meters outdoors, and 3 sq. meters indoors).
+b.
+Physical distancing measures will be followed in all parts of the destination, so that people who do not belong to the same travel group maintain a reasonable distance from each other (2 sq. meters outdoors, and 3 sq. meters indoors).

-- Where physical distancing is not possible, wearing of a face mask will be
+c.
+Where physical distancing is not possible, wearing of a face mask will be

-- Frequent aeriation will be taking place in all indoor areas, so that air conditioning
+d.
+Frequent aeriation will be taking place in all indoor areas, so that air conditioning

-- Antibacterial gel will be made available in all establishments, at entrances,
+e.
+Antibacterial gel will be made available in all establishments, at entrances,

 Q7: Buses/rental vehicles/taxis/diving and safari jeeps

-- Frequent aeriation and disinfection of buses
+a.
+Frequent aeriation and disinfection of buses

-- Disinfection of rental vehicles after their return (including keys)
+b.
+Disinfection of rental vehicles after their return (including keys)

 a.
 Disinfection of all touch points after every use (artefacts, touch screens, rides, door handles, seats, diving equipment, water sports equipment etc.)

 Q9: Swimming pools, beaches and water parks

-- Disinfection of sun beds, umbrellas and personal safe boxes after every use
+a.
+Disinfection of sun beds, umbrellas and personal safe boxes after every use

-- Distance of 4m between umbrellas and 2m between sunbeds of persons not belonging to the same group
+b.
+Distance of 4m between umbrellas and 2m between sunbeds of persons not belonging to the same group

-- Physical distancing will not apply to life guards who are called into urgent life-saving action
+c.
+Physical distancing will not apply to life guards who are called into urgent life-saving action

 Q10: Accommodation establishments

-- Dispersion of guests at ‘group check-in’
+b.
+Dispersion of guests at ‘group check-in’

-- Rooms will not be allocated to new arrivals, unless enough time has passed for appropriate cleaning, disinfection and aeriation
+c.
+Rooms will not be allocated to new arrivals, unless enough time has passed for appropriate cleaning, disinfection and aeriation

-- Disinfection of room keys/cards after every departure
+d.
+Disinfection of room keys/cards after every departure

-- Where food or drink is displayed on self-service stations, appropriate sneeze guards and hand disinfection stations are installed;
+e.
+Where food or drink is displayed on self-service stations, appropriate sneeze guards or face masks are availed, and hand disinfection stations are installed;

 Q11: Restaurants, bars, cafes, pubs and night clubs

-- Service times will be extended, and advance booking enabled, to facilitate physical distancing
+b.
+Service times will be extended, and advance booking enabled, to facilitate physical distancing

-- The maximum party size is set at 10 persons
+c.
+The maximum party size is set at 10 persons

-- Menus will be disinfected after every use, unless they are disposable; alternatively they will be displayed at various communal points of the establishment, or made available digitally
+e.
+Menus will be disinfected after every use, unless they are disposable; alternatively they will be displayed at various communal points of the establishment, or made available digitally

-- Guests will be encouraged to pay by card and not by cash
+f.
+Guests will be encouraged to pay by card and not by cash

-- Use of table linen and towels will be discouraged, and should be replaced by disposables
+h.
+Use of table linen and towels will be discouraged, and should be replaced by disposables

 Q12: Is random testing going to be done at the destination level?

-Q14: How can travelers be kept up-to-date with the latest developments, and informed about protocols implemented at the destination?
+Q16: How can travelers be kept up-to-date with the latest developments, and informed about protocols implemented at the destination?